biell/alti-server/README.md

     still alive, you can run `/restartMap` and his will `/balanceTeams` without a vote.

+  * **/randomMap**<br>
+    Change to a random map from the mapRotation.
+This command requires a vote threshold of 66% or greater.

   * **/mesg [status]**<br>
     The server has a private messaging feature designed to aid players in meeting goals or to talk privately with the map designer.
 Howerver, to